ScryEngineering/scrygroup.com/content/blog-posts/2020-03-16/coronovirus-update.md

 We strongly believe that sick leave should always be provided to employees and that governments should enforce this via regulations such that the playing field is level for all businesses.

+## Keep your spirits up

+These are trying times, but like other trying times these will pass.
+While these events may seem like they will go on forever this is just an illusion, things will return to normal in the future.

 Please stay safe everyone!